-I, \\\\\, understand that all forms and program requirements must be complete and placed within my student file before I, the student, may begin phlebotomy training at a clinical affiliate.
+I, , understand that all forms and program

+- be complete and placed within my student file before I, the student, may raining at a clinical affiliate.

+begin pineodomy u anning at a chinical armiate.

-I understand that I must have the following completed before August 30th (for those entering the Program in the fall semester) and January 30th (for those entering the Program in the spring semester):
+I understand that I n coordinator: nust have the following completed by the due date determined by the

-- complete background check
+- eackground check

-- complete health physical
+ealth physical

-- documented immunization and vaccination records and titers
+documente2-step PPD ed immunization and vaccination records and titers

-- 2-step PPD test

-- urine drug screening
+urine drug

-- signed forms
+signed form

-- copy of CPR card
+copy of CF

-I further understand that failure to complete my student file in its entirety before the Program-established deadline will result in my inability to matriculate HLCA 2205, and the student will be administratively withdrawn from HLCA 2205.
+Program-established that failure to complete my student file in its entirety before the deadline will result in my inability to matriculate LABA 2205, and the inistratively withdrawn from LABA 2205.

-STUDENT\\\\\ DATE\\\\\
+STUDENT DATE